 The Reality of Today’s Trading Markets

-Estimated US stock trade placed by computers are about that 75% and on the increase constantly.
-The use of high-frequency and algorithmic trading are making the market more liquid.
-This is helping investors to make quick investments and earn enough to execute their trades fully.
+Estimated US stock trade placed by computers is at about 75% and on the increase constantly.
+The use of trading solutions is making the market more liquid.
+This is helping investors make quick investments and earn enough to execute their trades fully.

-Be it high-frequency or algorithmic trading you cannot take away the use of algorithms.
+Despite the type of trading you choose you cannot take away the use of algorithms.
 It’s an established factor in today’s market.
-The use of trading solutions have replaced the stress of noisy trading, use of paper documents and the old trading pits at stock exchanges.
+The application of trading solutions has replaced the stress of noisy trading, the use of paper documents, and the old trading pits at stock exchanges.

 Humans are the creators of algorithms and since these instructions have a defined purpose they have to be constantly perfected.
 Therefore, there is an increased urge to use compliance solutions to monitor trading algorithms.

-The use of high-frequency and algorithmic trading has also given birth to robo-advisers.
+High-frequency and algorithmic trading has also given birth to Robo-Advisers.
 Robo-advisory solutions are substituting for the human-curated data.
 They autonomously generate different investment strategies and send them as a data feed to investors.

 High-frequency and algorithmic trading have unlimited possibilities and rapid progress for the success of any trading firm, hence full automation should be a special consideration.

-As a Chicago’s top development firm specialized in capital markets and financial services sectors, Velvetech has a strong expertise in trading algorithms, financial models, trading platforms, FPGA-based solutions for HFT, and more.
+As Chicago’s top development firm specializing in capital markets and financial services sectors, Velvetech has strong expertise in trading algorithms, financial models, trading platforms, FPGA-based solutions for HFT, and more.
 Contact us today for professional opinions and consultations from our experts.